Using Git, GitHub, and GitHub Classroom for Courses

 To prepare for a new instance of a course consider the following steps:

-- Create a new semester organization on GitHub along with the Team for students and TA.
+- Create a new semester organization on GitHub along with the Team for students.

 - Use GitHub Classroom to create a new classroom for the semester.